April 3-30, 2019 7:30 pm EDT

 Spiral Dynamics has helped me practice “non-attachment.”

-As I follow the news of our current social dynamics: the 2016 election, South Dakota’s pipeline protest, Black Lives Matter, the LGBTQ voice, the “Me Too” movement, the refugee crisis and ISIS, police and mass shootings, social nostalgia, rising health insurance costs, Wall Street bailout…)., I’m reminded of the 1966 song that begins “Something’s Happenin’ Here.
+As I follow the news of our current politics, religion, economics, environment, media, and many clashing social dynamics, such as immigration, LGBTQ, #MeToo, ISIS, policing, mass shootings, social nostalgia, rising consumer costs.., I’m reminded of the 1966 song that begins “Something’s Happenin’ Here.
 What it is ain’t exactly clear.”
 I watch events unfold and I hear a particular verse:

 “There’s battle lines being drawn.
 Nobody’s right if everybody’s wrong… Singing songs and carrying signs.
 Mostly sayin’, hooray for our side!… Paranoia strikes deep.
 Into your life it will creep.
 It starts when you’re always afraid. …”